arelroche/Final_Piggy/README.md

 ## Install Instructions
 1. Clone repo
 2. Install Cordova (npm install cordova), if you would like to make changes to the application
-3. For iOS - run Gift_The_Code/platforms/ios/PlanningPal.xcodeproj
+3. For Android - run "cordova platform add android" and then "cordova build android"
-4. For Android - run cordova platform add android and then cordova build android
+4. For iOS - run "cordova build ios" and then Gift_The_Code/platforms/ios/PlanningPal.xcodeproj

 ## TODO:
 - [ ] Encrypt transaction information locally